m-fila/ELITPCdcs/README.md

 Detector Control System for ELITPC detector using OPC UA protocol.
 Provides server, operational gui client and database client.
-Server is compatible with other clients such as UaExpert by Unified Automation.
+Server is compatible with other OPC UA clients such as UaExpert by Unified Automation.

 ## Getting Started